dewsgnt/HCI/TASK 2/README.md

 <h2>Day 2 Report</h2>
 <p>On the Day 2, two of our team members work to compete to make designs with the material design principle<br>
   DESIGN 1<br>
-  This one is an accepted design.
+  This one is an accepted design. <a href="https://github.com/dewsgnt/HCI/blob/hw2/TASK%202/desain.png"> Click here for detail.</a>

   ![page1-1](page1-1.jpg)

-  DESIGN 2
+  DESIGN 2<br>
+  <a href="https://github.com/dewsgnt/HCI/blob/hw2/TASK%202/desain2.png">Click here for detail.</a>

   ![page1-2](page1-2.jpg)